hemantksingh/messup-learn/People/Leadership.md

 - Direction Alignment and Commitment (DAC)
   - There are a couple of ways to think about DAC:
     - Push mode, where your are may use your influence and try to set expectations across the board and getting everyone to pull in the same direction.
     - Pull mode, where you seek information from your team and synthesise the information to agree on a set of principles that everyone buys into and has a shared understanding of.
 This allows decisions to be made objectively.
-In case personal motivations of individuals do not align the principles can be revisited and revised so that they work for everyone or a safe way out for those individuals that aren't willing to come on the journey needs to be considered.
+In case personal motivations of individuals do not align the principles can be revisited and revised so that they work for everyone.
+For those that aren't willing to come on the journey with you, a safe way out needs to be considered.
   - Questions about goals, priorities and measures of success are key in determining the team direction.
   - A good way to gauge the commitment levels of a team is to get a confidence score on a proposal for example at the end of a meeting.